ArmandoSJ/armandosj/readme.md

-# ¡Hello Everyone!
+# ¡Welcome to my profile!

-My name is Armando, I'm from Mexico.
-I’m currently working as a Software Developer in a Company.
+Hello, My name is Armando, I'm from Mexico.
+I’m currently working as a Full stack Developer.
 I’m starting to make open source projects.

-I love Java, Flutter, Kotlin and C#.
+My favorite programming languages are Java, golang, Kotlin, and typescript.

 ## Skills
 * Mobile development With Kotlin and Flutter